WATCH: Shetlanders send a message in a bottle urging ‘sibling across the sea’ to stop massive oil & gas project

 The short film is titled Dear Norway and activists in Shetland have used it to call on Norway, their “sibling across the sea,” to “do the right thing and leave the oil in the ground.”
 While there are historical and cultural ties between the Shetland Islands and Norway, the activists highlight that there is also an “uncomfortable truth that binds us together: fossil fuels.”

-Therefore, Norway is asked to instead “lead the transformation” away from oil and gas, as “together, we can supply clean energy across Europe,” underscored the activists in this video.
+Therefore, Norway is asked to instead “lead the transformation” away from oil and gas, as “together, we can supply clean energy across Europe,” underscore the activists in this video.
 The Rosebank oil and gas field is estimated to contain 300 million bbl of potentially recoverable reserves.
 This is one of the previously delayed energy projects, which is currently facing additional obstacles that may hinder its progress and delay the sanctioning yet again.

 The environmental activists, who have urged the UK government to put an end to plans to develop the Rosebank oil field on climate grounds, claim that not only is Rosebank “a disaster for the climate, it could also have a disastrous effect on the marine life around the Shetland Islands.”